tpoisot/juliaforecologists/02_competition.md

 Note that we *pre-allocate* the resulting array (`N = Array(Float64, 10)`).
 This lines creates an array of `10` elements (of the `Float64` type).
-Pre-allocating is recommended, since it essentially "informs" the
+Pre-allocating is recommended, since it essentially "informs" the compiler of how much data, and of what type, it should expect to handle.
+This can speed up the computation significantly.

 ## Solving integration issues